Plants vs. Zombies: Spin-offs

-A spin-off called Plants vs. Zombies Adventures was announced in March 2013 and was released on May 20, 2013, on Facebook.
+A spin-off titled Plants vs. Zombies Adventures was announced in March 2013 and was released on May 20, 2013, on Facebook.
 The game added new locations and new plants.
 It also had a gameplay feature in which the player had a limited amount of plants and had to grow more plants at an in-game farm.
 In July 2014, it was announced that Plants vs. Zombies Adventures would close on October 12, 2014.

 Plants vs. Zombies: Garden Warfare was announced at E3 2013 as a multiplayer third-person shooter game made for PC and consoles.
 Plants vs. Zombies: Garden Warfare was released on February 25, 2014, in North America and on February 27, 2014, in Europe.
 A sequel, Plants vs. Zombies: Garden Warfare 2, was teased in June 2015 and was officially announced at E3 2015.
 The game was released on February 23, 2016.
 On March 10, 2016, PopCap announced Plants vs. Zombies Heroes, a digital collectible card game in the style of tower defense.
 It was soft released to certain countries on the same day, and was fully released internationally on October 18, 2016.

 In August 2019, a closed beta of a sequel to Plants vs. Zombies: Garden Warfare 2 codenamed "Picnic" was made available to select players through invites.
 On September 4, 2019, EA announced the sequel's title; Plants vs. Zombies: Battle for Neighborville.
 It was released in an early access state that same date.
 The game was fully released on October 18, 2019.

 A cancelled single player Plants vs. Zombies game had been in the works within EA from about 2015 to 2017.
 Known as "Project Hot Tub" in reference to Hot Tub Time Machine, the game was to have been an action game along the lines of the Uncharted series but maintaining its family-friendly nature, featuring two teenage siblings that travelled through time to fight zombies.
 The game was being developed by PopCap's Vancouver location.
 While a vertical slice of the game had been shown off to EA executives in 2017, EA opted to cancel the project to pull in more resources to Visceral Games to support their work on the Star Wars game under the name Project Ragtag, which had been languishing for several years.
 Despite this, EA cancelled Project Ragtag in October 2017, shutting down Visceral Games, and the former team in Vancouver was relocated across other EA studios.

 Other media

 Comics

-Since July 2013, Dark Horse Comics has published a Plants vs. Zombies ongoing comic book series, following teenagers Nate Timely and Patrice Blazing as they protect Neighborville from the zombie armies of Dr. Edgar Zomboss, with the help of Patrice's uncle, David "Crazy Dave" Blazing, and his own legion of genetically modified sentient plants, accessible via the app Plants vs. Zombies Comics.
+Since July 2013, Dark Horse Comics has published a Plants vs. Zombies ongoing comic book series, following teenagers Nate Timely and Patrice Blazing as they protect Neighborville from the zombie armies of Dr. Edgar George Zomboss, with the help of Patrice's uncle, David "Crazy Dave" Blazing, and his own legion of genetically modified sentient plants, accessible via the app Plants vs. Zombies Comics.
 Elements and characters from the comic book series were later adapted to the franchise's video game instalments, and vice-versa, in particular Plants vs. Zombies 3.